osrf/gazebo_tutorials/ftu/tutorial3.md

 ## Mouse Controls

-The mouse can be specially useful when navigating in 3D through the scene.
+The mouse is very useful when navigating in the Scene.
+We highly reccomend using a mouse with a scroll wheel.
-This are the basic operations that can be done using the mouse to command the movements and actions into the scene:
+Below are the basic mouse operations for navigating in the Scene and changing the view angle.

+Right-clicking on models will open a context menu with various options.
+Right-click on a model now to see what's available.

 **TODO: include here a good schema about mouse gestures**